-When aiming for growth, your first inclination might be to refrain from trimming your hair.
-This is wrong, wrong, wrong.
-One major major way to stay looking fresh while growing out a bob is to stick to your cutting schedule.
-I recommend cutting it every eight weeks to keep the ends of your hair from splitting.
-Splits ends result from dry hair and can absolutely prevent you from obtaining length.
-If your locks are prone to dryness and breakage, try a strengthening solution like Redken Extreme Length Sealer - Treatment for Distressed Hair.
+When aiming for growth, your first inclination might be to refrain from trimming your hair, but this is the wrong mindset.
+One major way to keep your hairdo looking fresh while growing out a bob is to stick to your cutting schedule.
+Morad recommends cutting it every eight weeks to keep the ends of your hair from splitting.

-We are continuously seeing hair accessories on runways and red carpets this season, and they are a fantastic way to make the most out of your look when in the midst of growing out your hair.
-You can try crystal bobby pins to secure one side of your hair back or even an elaborate headband when unable to do a ponytail.
-Accessorizing won't only aid you in the process but it will also bring your look to a new, trendier level.
+We are constantly seeing hair accessories popping up on runways and red carpets.
+Take advantage of this trend to make your hairstyle look more put together in the midst of growing it out.
+You can try crystal bobby pins to secure one side of your hair back or even an elaborate headband when you’re unable to do a ponytail.
+Accessorizing won't only aid you in the process, but it will also bring your look to a new, of-the-moment level.

 The process of growing your hair out can definitely lead to some drab days.
-One way I like to help my clients feel fabulous during this time is by switching up their color a bit.
-Whether it be adding baby lights to brighten your mane or a dramatic ombré to lend a little edge, giving your hair a color boost add some zest to even the dullest of days.
+I like to make my clients feel fabulous during this time by switching up their color, says Morad.
+Whether it be adding baby highlights to brighten or dramatic ombré to lend a little edge, giving your hair a color boost can add some zest to even the dullest of days.